Leadership Means Making Space

-Tetzaveh is, as is well known, the parsha in which for once Moses take second place, indeed is not mentioned by name at all, while the focus is on his brother Aaron and on the role he came to occupy and personify, that of High Priest, the Kohen Gadol.
+Tetzaveh is, as is well known, the parsha in which for once Moses take second place.
+In fact, he is not mentioned by name at all, and all the focus is on his brother, Aaron, and on the role he came to occupy and personify, that of High Priest, the Kohen Gadol.

 There are many conjectures as to why this went to Aaron as opposed to Moses himself, the most obvious being that this was Moses’ punishment for refusing one time too many God’s request that he lead the Israelites.

-There is though a deeper message, the principle of the separation of powers, which opposes the concentration of leadership into one person or institution.
-All human authority needs checks and balances if it is not to become corrupt.
+There is, though, a deeper message, the principle of the separation of powers, which opposes the concentration of leadership into one person or institution.
+All human authority needs checks and balances if it is to remain uncorrupted.
 In particular, political and religious leadership, keter malchut and keter kehunah, should never be combined.
 Moses wore the crowns of political and prophetic leadership, Aaron that of priesthood.
 The division allowed each to be a check on the other.

 That is the theory.
 What is especially interesting is how this works out in terms of personal relationships, in this case that between the two brothers, Moses and Aaron.
-The Torah says relatively little about it, but the hints are fascinating.
+The Torah says relatively little about their family dynamic, but the hints are fascinating.

 Consider, first of all, the passage we’ve just seen from near the beginning of the book of Exodus, when God tells Moses that Aaron is “already on his way to meet you, and he will be glad to see you.”
-These sound like simple words but they are anything but.
+These sound like simple words, but in reality they are far from common.